safeboxnetwork/framework-scheduler/development/white_paper.md

 Példa:
 <code>
 {
-    "name": "\<name of the application\>",
+    "name": "name of the application",
-    "description": "\<described content of the application\>",
+    "description": "described content of the application",
-    "subtitle": "\<sub defintion of the application for exapmple document management\>", "icon": "\<small sized picture of the application\>", "fields": [
+    "subtitle": "sub defintion of the application for exapmple document management", "icon": "small sized picture of the application", "fields": [
         {
-            "title": "<header of the actual field>",
+            "title": "header of the actual field",
-            "details": "<described content of the actual field>", "info": "<mouse over conent when user move the mouse to the 'i' character>", "description": "<detailed explanation of the actual field>", "key": "<key definition of the actual field>", "value": "<it is needed to complete the user but can be defined with any value>", "required": "<if true user can not save it without complete this field>" }
+            "details": "described content of the actual field", "info": "mouse over conent when user move the mouse to the 'i' character", "description": "<detailed explanation of the actual field", "key": "key definition of the actual field>", "value": "it is needed to complete the user but can be defined with any value", "required": "if true user can not save it without complete this field" }
     ]
 }